 Student Council Representative, ASA and Student Council Website Administrator

 Brian Patchett (JASA article, 2018 Royster Poster Competition Winner, and ASA Student Chapter Social Media Coordinator for BYU) - Nonlinear time reversal focusing of loud impulsive sounds

 Lucas Barnes (2019 ASA Robert Young Award Winner, and BYU Student Research Conf.
-2019 Session Winner) - LEGO demonstration of time reversal focusing and Near field scattering from acoustic sources
+2019 Session Winner) - LEGO museum demonstration of time reversal focusing

 Michael Hogg - High amplitude time reversal in a pipe system